RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 <uses-permission android:name="android.permission.health.READ_POWER" />
 ```

+### Privacy policy

+Health Connect requires a privacy policy where you inform your users how you will handle and use their data.

+To comply with this you'll need an intent filter.
+You can use a dedicated Activity, or if you are using a **Single
+activity architecture**, you can use Deeplinks.
+You can find an example of the first approach in our demo app.

-Finally, inside the Activity that you use to display your app's privacy policy, add an
+Inside the Activity that you use to display your app's privacy policy, add an intent filter for the Health Connect
-intent filter for the Health Connect permissions action:
+permissions action:

 ```xml